airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Your computer has a stack, too.
 The computer\'s stackstack lives at the very top addresses of memory.
-You can push values onto the top of the stack through an instruction called `pushlpushl`, which pushes either a register or memory value onto the top of the stack.
+You can push values onto the top of the stack through an instruction called `pushl`, which pushes either a register or memory value onto the top of the stack.
 Well, we say it\'s the top, but the \"top\" of the stack is actually the bottom of the stack\'s memory.
 Although this is confusing, the reason for it is that